Skip to Main Content

 The Ritual of Drinking in the Old City

 That pacing matters.
-Cartagena's recognized bars function leading when treated as anchors in a longer evening rather than standalone events.
+Cartagena's recognized bars function best when treated as anchors in a longer evening rather than standalone events.
 The city is small enough to walk, dense enough to reward exploration by foot, and warm enough that the transition from street to interior to street again becomes part of the experience.
 A bar positioned in El Centro, steps from one of the city's most significant plazas, sits inside that logic rather than outside it.
 The ritual here is one of accumulation: the walk, the arrival, the order, the unhurried return to the street.

-For visitors comparing Cartagena's bar scene to internationally ranked programs elsewhere , say, Bar Leather Apron in Honolulu, Jewel of the South in New Orleans, or Julep in Houston , the register is different.
+For visitors comparing Cartagena's bar scene to internationally ranked programs elsewhere, say, Bar Leather Apron in Honolulu, Jewel of the South in New Orleans, or Julep in Houston, the register is different.
 Those bars often prioritize a controlled interior environment and a structured service experience.
 El Centro bars operate within a more porous relationship to the city around them.
 That is not a weakness in the format; it is a different set of intentions.
 The Top 500 recognition suggests El Barón Café meets the technical standard while maintaining that environmental specificity.

 Cartagena's Bar Scene Beyond the Walled City

-For a fuller map of what Cartagena offers across food and drink, our full Cartagena restaurants guide covers the category more completely.
 El Barón Café is one reference point inside a scene that has grown considerably in depth and international recognition over the past several years.

 Planning Your Visit